Trampoline Jumping Calories Burned Calculator

 How many calories does trampoline jumping burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 127 calories during 30 minutes of trampoline jumping.
-This is based on a MET value of 3.5.
+A person weighing 160 lbs (73 kg) burns approximately 133 calories during 30 minutes of trampoline jumping.
+This is based on a MET value of 3.5 for trampoline jumping.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of trampoline jumping?

-The MET (Metabolic Equivalent of Task) value for trampoline jumping is 3.5.
+The default MET (Metabolic Equivalent of Task) value for trampoline jumping is 3.5, while the selected training style uses MET 3.5.
 This means trampoline jumping burns 3.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is trampoline jumping good for weight loss?